krodewijk/EESTech-Delft/Social Media/Introduction.md

 ### Network maps
 Social Media have a lot of Users.
 It might be possible to find some fun statistics of these users.
 Some patterns of a nice graphic could be created to show certain connections between groups of people for instance.

+### Free Choice
+Can you come up with a fun tool or graphic to show which was created from big data on Social Media?
+Creative Ideas are being rewarded.

 ## Sources
 Social media offers a lot of sources.
 Below a list of sources for API's or news networks that provide Open Data: